Area360 logo

 Area overview

-On average Fenland has high deprivation and moderate crime levels, with around 73 crimes per 1,000 residents per year.
+On average Fenland has high deprivation and high crime levels, with around 73 crimes per 1,000 residents per year.
 Approximately 11.3% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Fenland is £46,062 per year.
 There are 45 schools in Fenland: 32 primary (0 Outstanding and 26 Good) and 5 secondary (0 Outstanding and 3 Good).
 Fenland is home to around 102,462 people, with a population density of about 187.5 per km2.

 Crime rate